nbrown02/FlowViz/README.md

 ### Connectivity
 * Open the .pbit file
-* Add your organization and project name
+* Add your organization and project name (and your server details for AzDO Server version)

 Don't confuse the team name with the project name, a common mistake.
 If the URL you use is "http://dev.azure.com/Microsoft-UK/AzureDevOpsTeam/Database", then Microsoft-UK is the Organization Name, AzureDevOpsTeam is the Project name, Database is the team name.